Click any of the links below for information on Barnes & Noble's history:

 - In November 2011, Barnes & Noble launched NOOK Tablet®, at the time the company’s fastest and lightest tablet with the best in entertainment.

-- In April 2012, Barnes & Noble introduced NOOK Simple Touch® GlowLight®, the world’s first E Ink® eReader that lets you read in the dark.
+- In April 2012, Barnes & Noble introduced NOOK Simple Touch® GlowLight®, the world’s first E Ink® eReader enabling customers to read in the dark.

 - In September 2012, Barnes & Noble launched NOOK® HD and NOOK® HD+, the lightest HD and full HD tablets.